Prosigliere/coding-challenges/AI_ML_Challenge.md

 * The experiment environment was designed to simulate realistic activity primitives.
 * Fall and near-fall trials were conducted on a 30-cm-thick gymnasium mattress with a 13-cm top layer of high-density ethylene vinyl acetate foam to ensure safety.
 * Subjects were trained with representative videos for fall events.
-* Near-fall and ADL events were performed without video guidance, with instructions to simulate scenarios involving frailer older adults. [cite: 2, 3, 4, 5, 6, 7, 8]
+* Near-fall and ADL events were performed without video guidance, with instructions to simulate scenarios involving frailer older adults.

 ###   Folder Structure